-Ali’s journey from Afghanistan and finding family in CMY
+Ali’s migration from Afghanistan and finding family in CMY

 As a young man, Ali migrated from Afghanistan to Australia without his family, navigating a new country and cultures on his own.
 After being part of the Unaccompanied Humanitarian Minors Program at CMY, Ali transitioned into a volunteer position at CMY, then into a paid role in the Finance team, which led him to his career today at KPMG.